Jorge Santana

 Guillermo "Jorge" Santana (13 June 1951 – 14 May 2020) was a Mexican guitarist, brother of musician Carlos Santana.

 Early life

 Jorge was born Guillermo Santana on 13 June 1951 in Autlán, in Jalisco, Mexico.
-His parents were Josefina and Jose Santana. and younger brother of Carlos Santana, Jorge started playing guitar in San Francisco when he was a teen.
+His parents were Josefina and Jose Santana.
+A younger brother of Carlos Santana, Jorge started playing guitar in San Francisco when he was a teen.

 Early career

 At a young age Santana was in San Francisco based combo "Sounds Unlimited Blues Band" with Tom Lazaneo, Jim Dotson, Fred Pratt and Robert Lazaneo, formed in 1967 and finally calling it quits circa summer 1970, then joined a rhythm and blues band called "The Malibus" which later became just "Malo."

 Later career

 He was a member of the San Francisco-based, Latin-rock band Malo, who had a top twenty hit in the U.S. Billboard Hot 100 with "Suavecito" in 1972.
 He released two solo albums on Tomato Records, Jorge Santana and It's All About Love, featuring former Malo members.
 In the mid-1970s he played with the Fania All-Stars.
 The band, Malo, which means "bad" in Spanish, played a combination of laid-back fusion of jazz, rock and a variety of forms of Latin music, similar to the sound of Carlos Santana, his brother.
 The band's debut album, called Malo was released in 1972 and included the song "Suavecito".
 The song, which had a smooth, melodic sound, made it to No.18 on the Billboard singles chart, and became a popular song for fans of Latin rock.
 Malo played together for four years and produced four albums until they broke up and Santana embarked on a solo career and played with the New York-based band the Fania All-Stars.

 His distinctive guitar was a green Fender Stratocaster, acquired in the 1970s.

 After a long split, Santana toured with his brother, Carlos.
 The album Sacred Fire: Live in South America was recorded in Mexico City on this tour, featuring Jorge Santana, who played a personalized orange Paul Reed Smith guitar.

 In 1994 he recorded an album with his brother and Carlos Santana's nephew, Carlos Hernandez, called Santana Brothers.

 One of his last musical contributions and performances was to provide songs with Abel Sanchez for the 2023 PBS "American Masters" (S37 E8) documentary series film A Song For Cesar on the life and work of farm labor unionist Cesar Chavez.